 A powder injection molding (PIM) process in which fine-powdered ceramic is mixed with a thermoplastic binder material to a moldable compound is called ceramic injection molding (CIM).
-This compound builds the so called feedstock.
+This fine-powdered ceramic builds the so called feedstock.
 This feedstock can be processed with plastic injection molding.
 The plastic injection molding process allows competitive manufacturing of mid to high volumes and complexity in repeatable quality.

 The molded part is debindered in a second process step.
 The thermoplastic binder material is removed from the compound.